EarthBigData/openSAR/INSTALLATION.md

 In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

+    cd PATH-TO-openSAR  # Change directory to the openSAR installation

+### Standard Installation from conda-forge channel

     conda env create --quiet --file conda_ebd.yml  # --quiet is optional if you want to see what's going on

+### Installation with file-based channel
+If you are using a local file channel as the source for the installation files, you have to add the path to the file channel directory as the first channels entry in your environment file.

+- Open the *conda_ebd.yml* file in a text editor.
+- Undder the *channels:* line add the path to the file channel directory preceded with a '-'

+Your conda_ebd.yml file should look some thing like this:

+    name: ebd
+    channels:
+    - c:\users\administrator\ebdchannel
+    - conda-forge
+    - defaults
+    dependencies:
+    - python>=3.6
+    - nb_conda_kernels
+    - bokeh
+    - matplotlib
+    - pandas
+    - gdal
+    - ffmpeg
+    - scipy
+    - scikit-image
+    - scikit-learn

+    conda  env create --offline --override-channels --channel c:\users\administrator\ebdchannel --file conda_ebd.yml

 Now you have a new virutal environment built called **ebd**.